Lialda delayed-release tabletsPronunciation

 Treating and maintaining remission of various forms of mild to moderate ulcerative colitis (inflammation of the colon).
 Lialda delayed-release tablets may also be used for other conditions as determined by your doctor.

-Lialda delayed-release tablets is a 5-aminosalicylic acid (5-ASA).
+Lialda delayed-release tablets are a 5-aminosalicylic acid (5-ASA).
 It works by preventing the production of substances that cause inflammation of the colon.

 Do NOT use Lialda delayed-release tablets if:

 - you are allergic to any ingredient in Lialda delayed-release tablets, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen), or salicylates (eg, aspirin), or to sulfasalazine

 - you are younger than 18 years old and you have the flu or chickenpox or have received a varicella or influenza vaccine within the past 6 weeks

 - you are taking probenecid or sulfinpyrazone